musselwhizzle/Focus-Points/docs/Focus Points.md

 ## 1. Scope and Limitations

-A plugin for Lightroom Classic (LrC on Windows, macOS) to
+A plugin for Lightroom Classic<sup>1</sup> on Windows and macOS:
-- Show which focus point was active when the picture was taken.
+- Show which focus point was active when the picture was taken <sup>2</sup>
-- Display user-selected autofocus points/area<sup>1,2</sup>
+- Display user-selected autofocus points/area <sup>3,4</sup>
-- Visualize faces and subjects detected by the camera<sup>1,3</sup>
+- Visualize faces and subjects detected by the camera <sup>3,5</sup>
 - Display (EXIF) metadata of the selected image

+<sup>1</sup> LR5.7 and LR6 perpetual licenses and LrC subscriptions.<br>
+<sup>2</sup> For Canon, Nikon, Sony, Fuji, Olympus/OM, Panasonic, Pentax, Ricoh, Apple.<br>
-<sup>1</sup> Depending on the presence of metadata.
+<sup>3</sup> Depending on the presence of metadata.
-<sup>2</sup> Currently supported for Pentax and OM System.
+<sup>4</sup> Currently supported for Pentax and OM System.
-<sup>3</sup> Currently supported for Fuji and OM System (subjects, faces) and Sony, Olympus, Pentax (faces).
+<sup>5</sup> Currently supported for Fuji, OM System (subjects, faces) and Sony, Olympus, Pentax (faces).<br>

+To understand the principles of this plugin, how to use it and how to interpret the results, it is recommended that you read chapters 1, 2 and the part of chapter 3 that applies to your camera.
 <br>
 <br>